Validator Operations within subnet

-with the subnet id of the first subnet we have created.
-We will not be using Subnet B anymore.
+* Please make sure you set `$SUBNET_ID` with the subnet id of the **first** subnet we have created.
+The instructions in this page operate on Subnet A.

-To view the validators in a subnet, you can run (explained in Helper scripts):
+To view the validators in a subnet, you can run (explained in [Optional: Helper scripts](/ipc-btc-scaling-docs/user-guide-for-using-subnets/optional-helper-scripts.md), also see for list of all ports):

 **Submit the join command for validator 5:**